hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 :doc:`previous Journal sections <journal>`.

-A genesis block (the root of a blockchain) is required to bootstrap a new Sawtooth validator network with on-chain settings such as the desired consensus algorithm, any deployment-specific configuration settings, and any application-specific transactions that are needed at genesis time.
+A genesis block (the root of a blockchain) is required to bootstrap a new Sawtooth network with on-chain settings such as the desired consensus algorithm, any deployment-specific configuration settings, and any application-specific transactions that are needed at genesis time.